fmhy/edit/docs/video.md

 ## ▷ Multi-Server

 * **Note** - Sites that allow users to choose between multiple different players from a list.
 Sources vary site-to-site depending on which sites feel are worth using.
 Make sure to install an [adblocker](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy#wiki_.25BA_adblocking) (full version of uBlock Origin), and keep in mind some sites allow you to turn off ads in settings.
-Check the [grading page](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading) / [2](https://fmhy-grading.pages.dev/) to see each sites respective pros & cons.
+Check the [grading page](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading) / [2](https://fmhy-grading.pages.dev/) to see each site's respective pros & cons.

 ***